valentjn/vscode-ltex/pages/docs/advanced-usage.md

 As `it` (Italian) and `sl` (Slovene) would lead to `\textit` and `\textsl`, which are already taken by LaTeX, these two language short codes are not supported.
 In this case, you have to resort to using the language names `italian` and `slovene`.

+Finally, please note the following caveats:

+- Similarly to magic comments, LTeX only switches languages for the rest of the file that contains the babel commands.
+There is no inheritance for files that are included, e.g., via `\input` or `\include`.
+This is because LTeX is a file-based checker and has no notion of "LaTeX projects" that comprise multiple TeX files.
+In particular, `\usepackage[LANGUAGE]{babel}` will not switch languages if your preamble is in a different file than your text.
+In this case, use one of the other supported babel commands.
-Finally, note that it's not recommended (nor should it be necessary) to use magic comments and babel commands in the same document.
+- It's not recommended (nor should it be necessary) to use magic comments and babel commands in the same document.

 ## Ignoring False Positives with Regular Expressions